 Klaus Florian Vogt’s Lohengrin takes him to the most important stages all over the world.
 Currently no other tenor is as successful in the role of Wagner’s Knight of the Grail.
 As Lohengrin he has set artistic standards.
 He performed the role amongst others at the Teatro alla Scala in Milan, Metropolitan Opera New York, Vienna State Opera Zurich Opera, New National Theatre Tokyo, Munich State Opera, Deutsche Oper Berlin, Hamburg State Opera, the Easter Festival Baden-Baden and at the Bayreuth Festival.
 The tenor has established his reputation also as a concert singer and a fine interpreter of Lied.
 His international recital career took him many times to Vienna, New York, London, Athens, Berlin, Leipzig as well as the Tanglewood Festival, the Grafenegg Festival the Schleswig-Holstein Musik Festival and the Salzburg Festival.

 In 2007 Klaus Florian Vogt gave a triumphal debut as Walther von Stolzing at the Bayreuth Festival in a new staging by Katharina Wagner of „Die Meistersinger von Nürnberg“.
 From 2011 to 2015 he achieved further notable success as Lohengrin in the staging by Hans Neuenfels.
 In 2016 the audience saw him in the titel role of a new production of „Parsifal“ under the baton of Hartmut Haenchen.
 In 2017 and 2018 he performed Stolzing in an other new Bayreuth production of „Die Meistersinger von Nürnberg”, directed by Barrie Kosky and conducted by Philippe Jordan, in 2019 he returend to the festival for the revival of the production and for the title role in „Lohengrin” in the production from 2018.
-In 2020 he will sing the role of Siegmund in the new production of the Ring cycle.

 His concert repertoire covers works by Mozart, Beethoven, Mahler, Verdi, Flotow und Wagner.
 He achieved great success in 2019 with the premiere of a chamber music version of Franz Schubert's „Die schöne Müllerin“ at the Hamburg Elbphilharmonie.
 He regularly appears with renowned orchestras such as the Gewandhausorchester Leipzig, the City of Birmingham Symphony Orchestra and the Concertgebouw Orchestra in Amsterdam and works with famous conductors such as Daniel Barenboim, Andris Nelsons, Mariss Jansons, Simone Young, Antonio Pappano and Kent Nagano.